Euro, Aussie gain, disregarding Trump's threat to block stimulus

 They added that the market’s indifference could shift to risk aversion and a rebound for the dollar if Republicans in the Senate blocked Trump’s larger stimulus demand.

-By 0835 GMT, the dollar was 0.1% lower against a basket of currencies.
+In London trading the dollar dropped 0.1% against a basket of currencies.

-Sterling rose nearly 0.5% to $1.3442 amid speculation the European Union and Britain will announce a Brexit trade deal on Wednesday.
+Sterling rose 0.5% to $1.3442 and was also higher against the euro amid speculation the European Union and Britain will announce a Brexit trade deal on Wednesday.
+However, a British government minister said serious disagreement remained between the two sides over competition and fishing.

 The pound has been jolted up and down on hopes for a deal before Britain’s Brexit transition period ends on Dec.
 31. Most foreign exchange traders think a deal will be agreed, even with so little time left to forge and ratify an arrangement.